foliagecp/sdk/README.md

 ## Roadmap

-Explore our exciting roadmap for upcoming features and enhancements by checking out the [Roadmap](./docs/pics/Roadmap.jpg).
+Check out our [Roadmap](./docs/pics/Roadmap.jpg) for more upcoming features and enhancements.

 ## References